 It is just fried peppers, but they were the best ones I have ever had.
 They are small in size, usually of green color, and come from Padron in Galicia.
 In a restaurant in Cordoba they came with pieces of jamon that definitely made them even more delicious.

-I love seafood, and since trying grilled octopus for the first time in Istanbul many years ago, I never miss the opportunity to order them.
-I had octopus in Cordoba, Salamanca and Madrid, and this tender goodness came with shrimps and mashed potatoes or with fried potatoes, which made it a very filling dish.
+I love seafood, and since having grilled octopus for the first time in Istanbul many years ago, I never miss the opportunity to order them.
+I had octopus in Cordoba, Salamanca and Madrid, and this tender goodness came with shrimps and mashed or fried potatoes, which made it a very filling dish.

 Well, as the name suggests it, it is a stew where oxtail is the main ingredient.
 Before I came to Spain I had not explored its cuisine, so I tried almost everything from the menu.
 This one was completely unknown to me, but turned out to be really good.
 The meat is cooked till it almost falls apart, and it is served with fries.
 The result is truly yummy!